 Sitting snug between Volcanoes National Park and fertile agricultural land, Singita Kwitonda serves as a buffer between the two.
 In 2019, guests can renew and regenerate at this serene lodge in the shadows of Rwanda's misty mountains.

 The lodge is named after Kwitonda, a silverback gorilla known for his gentle demeanor.
-One third of the world’s mountain gorillas live in the lush forests of Volcanoes National Park, home to six extinct volcanoes.
+An estimated 480 mountain gorillas find sanctuary in Volcanoes National Park, almost half of the total population.
 Singita Kiwitonda Lodge makes it easier to access these majestic creatures on treks through the thick forests.
-An estimated 320 mountain gorillas find sanctuary in Volcanoes National Park and so do playful golden monkeys, wandering side-striped jackals, buffaloes, elephants, and a wide variety of birds chirping and hiding up high in the lofty foliage.
+In addition, look out for golden monkeys, side-striped jackals, buffaloes, elephants, and a wide variety of birds.

 Singita supports the Rwandan government’s conservation efforts to preserve the African wilderness and increase the number of gorillas in the wild for future generations.
-Over 60,000 tree saplings will be planted around the new lodge and guests can join in on the conservation action too.
+Over time, Singita plans to plant more than 60,000 tree saplings around the new lodge.
+Moreover, guests can join in on the conservation action too.

-A journey to Rwanda is also an opportunity to see how much the country has recovered and restored itself after experiencing a painful past.
-Its people are warm and friendly and embrace newcomers keen on learning about the exquisite animals that reside in their verdant countryside.
+A journey to Rwanda is also an opportunity to see how the country has recovered its painful past.
+Its people are warm and friendly and embrace visitors keen on learning about the wildlife that resides in their verdant countryside.

 Contact your Ker & Downey luxury travel consultant to combine this property with an East African itinerary.
-Singita Kwitonda lodge opens in August 2019.Request Information
+Singita Kwitonda lodge is now open.Request Information